All posts

 Running Snapshot Tests

-Snapshot tests run as part of your unit test suite:
+Snapshot tests run as part of your unit test suite.

-# Run all unit tests including snapshots
+# Run all unit tests, including snapshots

 pnpm test:unit

-# Update all snapshots after intentional changes
+# Update snapshots after an intentional change

 pnpm test:unit -- -u